The Forms of Things Unknown: Plot

-In the French countryside, playboy Andre Pavan drives with Kassia Paine and Leonora Edmond.
-While stopped for a swim at a small lake, Andre gloats about recently blackmailing Leonora's father and demands the women make him a drink.
+In the French countryside, playboy Andre drives with Kasha Paine and Leonora Edmond.
+While stopped for a swim at a small lake, Andre gloats about preparing to blackmail Leonora's father and demands the women make him a drink.
 They poison it and load his corpse into the trunk of the car.
 While searching for a burial location, they see a funeral procession that puts Leonora on edge.
 That night during a thunderstorm, lightning flashes makes her believe the corpse had blinked.

 They go to a nearby house, and are greeted by Colas, who is blind.
 He informs them that Mr Hobart is not at home but will return soon.
 In the house they see odd decorations including a toy tightrope walker.
 Hobart returns home and is revealed to be an inventor.
-He retires, asking not to be disturbed, but the women see that Andre's corpse is in Hobart's room, lying on a strange device.
+He retires, asking not to be disturbed.
+In his workshop is Andre's corpse, standing in the center of a strange device.

-While Kassia checks the car, Leonora becomes mesmerized by the tightrope walker.
+While Kasha goes to bury Andre, who she still believes is in the car, Leonora becomes mesmerized by the tightrope walker.
 Hobart enters and asks her about Andre, and Leonora answers truthfully as if hypnotized.
 Hobart invites her upstairs to watch him revive Andre and thus free her of her guilt of the murder.
 He explains that he has invented a device that "tilts" the past to resurrect the dead.
 Hobart's room is dominated by the time tilter, a large collection of clocks all connected by wires to a pole in the center of the room.
 The loud ticking overwhelms Leonora who faints, but Hobart is distracted because Andre is missing.

-When Leonora awakes, Kassia has returned and Hobart has left to search for Andre.
-Colas is revealed to be the owner of the house and Hobart is a boarder.
+When Leonora awakes, Kasha has returned and Hobart has left to search for Andre.
+Colas is revealed to be the owner of the house and Hobart has been his guest for roughly a year.
 Colas claims that Hobart had died and been brought back to life by the time tilter.

-Kassia and Leonora try to leave, but the exit is blocked by the trunk of the car.
+Kasha and Leonora try to leave, but the exit is blocked by the trunk of the car.
 A fully-clothed and living Andre emerges, and Leonora flees.
-Colas finds Hobart lying in the road who begins searching for Andre to fix the mistake he made in reviving the dead man.
-Hobart confronts Andre with a pistol.
-Andre disarms Hobart when he becomes hypnotized by the tightrope walker.
+Colas finds Hobart lying in the road who begins searching for Andre to fix the mistake he made in reviving him, now knowing Andre is evil.
+Hobart confronts Andre with a pistol, but Andre disarms Hobart when he becomes hypnotized by the tightrope walker.
 Andre shoots the pistol into a chair inches from the inventor's head and tosses the gun aside.
-Andre leaves with Kassia who jumps from the car.
-He begins to back the car over her but she leaps out of the way.
+Andre leaves with Kasha who jumps from the car.
+He tries to run her over with the car but she leaps out of the way.
 The car crashes and Andre is killed, returning him to death.

-Hobart finds Leonora near an open briefcase in his room.
+Hobart finds Leonora fainted near an open briefcase in his room.
 She has found a letter which reveals that Hobart left school to discover a way to return his dead mother to life.
+Kasha returns to find Leonora and tells her Andre is dead.
 Hobart disappears into the time tilter after asking Leonora to destroy it.